wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 First, if the event is successfully processed, and no more action is needed in the future, `processEvent()` will return `true`, and the event is removed from the buffer before being deallocated.
 This is most likely a cache hit, which does not generate internal events, nor require miss handling.
+Second, the event can be successfully processed, but it causes internal events being generated, or incurs a cache miss.
+The event needs to be allocated an entry in the MSHR, possibly together with all the internal events it generates.
+In this case, `processEvent()` still returns `true`, meaning that the event can be removed from the buffer (because the handling of the event itself is successful), but the coherence controller will later on put the generated events into the retry buffer, such that these internal events are also handled.
+In addition, the event object will not be deallocated until the response message for the cache miss it has incurred is received.

 Note that the second argument to `processEvent()` indicates whether the event is from the MSHR, or from the